-- The ruling chamber took into consideration that it makes sense to have certain harmonisations in a dual-gas-quality market area, as these contribute to increased liquidity.
-On the other hand, Article 16 of Regulation (EU) 2017/460 sets out differentiation according to different points or types of points, so a distinction between L-gas and H-gas infrastructure is not ruled out and is appropriate here because of the mechanisms in the single market area. - A contingency mark-up of 20 percentage points in the L-gas network is not appropriate in substance either, because the risk of increased probability of interruption, which is the main argument for the increased contingency mark-up in the H-gas network, is not to be expected in the same way in the L-gas network.
+The ruling chamber took into consideration that it makes sense to have certain harmonisations in a dual-gas-quality market area, as these contribute to increased liquidity.
+On the other hand, Article 16 of Regulation (EU) 2017/460 sets out differentiation according to different points or types of points, so a distinction between L-gas and H-gas network infrastructure is not ruled out and is appropriate here because of the mechanisms in the single market area.

+A contingency mark-up of 20 percentage points in the L-gas network is not appropriate in substance either, because the risk of increased probability of interruption, which is the main argument for the increased contingency mark-up in the H-gas network, is not to be expected in the same way in the L-gas network.
 There is therefore no justification for having a higher contingency mark-up than 10 percentage points for the L-gas network.
-The interruption risk there is, in the view of the ruling chamber, sufficiently reflected in a contingency mark-up of 10 percentage points. - The absolute size of a contingency mark-up cannot be calculated with complete certainty and is always the result of a process of weighing up the facts.
+The interruption risk there is, in the view of the ruling chamber, sufficiently reflected in a contingency mark-up of 10 percentage points.

+The absolute size of a contingency mark-up cannot be calculated with complete certainty and is always the result of a process of weighing up the facts.
 The increase in general uncertainty caused by the merger of the market areas along with the possibly greater probability of an interruption in the H-gas network are factors that already point towards a higher contingency mark-up.
 As the proceedings are to be carried out annually in accordance with Article 28 of Regulation (EU) 2017/460, such issues can always be re-examined on the basis of new findings.
-As such, the calls from two market participants for the increase of the contingency mark-up to be evaluated and more closely based on actual interruptions can already be met under existing procedural law. - The increase also takes account of the fact that, as of 1 October 2021, the implementation of the KAP+ procedure will mean that about two thirds of the firm FZK offered by the TSOs on the H-gas entry side will no longer be provided by the physical network infrastructure alone. - The ruling chamber further considered the fact that any increase in the contingency mark-up results in a rising reference price for FZK that has to be borne by all network users.
-It must also be taken into account mathematically and practically that the increased contingency mark-upleads to an increase in the permissible leeway for tariffs of conditional, firm capacity products at interconnection points due to the arrangement in the REGENT 2021 determination (BK9-19/610), which sets out that discounting must not reduce capacity tariffs for conditionally firm, freely allocable capacity (bFZK) and firm, dynamically allocable capacity (DZK) to below the capacity tariff for the completely interruptible standard capacity product with the lowest discount at this point.
+As such, it is already envisaged under existing procedural law that the contingency mark-up can be re-evaluated in future proceedings.

+It was also noted that it is planned to offer additional FZK with the help of MBIs for the period from 1 October 2023 to 1 October 2024.
+This additional FZK can no longer be provided using the physical network infrastructure alone.

+The ruling chamber further considered the fact that any increase in the contingency mark-up results in a rising reference price for FZK that has to be borne by all network users.
+It must also be taken into account mathematically and practically that the increased contingency mark-up leads to an increase in the permissible leeway for tariffs of conditional, firm capacity products at interconnection points due to the arrangement in the REGENT 2021 determination (BK9-19/610), which sets out that discounting must not reduce capacity tariffs for conditionally firm, freely allocable capacity (bFZK) and firm, dynamically allocable capacity (DZK) to below the capacity tariff for the completely interruptible standard capacity product with the lowest discount at this point.
 The range for the conditional, firm capacity products is still to be limited at the upper end by the FZK and at the lower end by the interruptible, freely allocable capacity (uFZK) product.
-However, this range will be broader as of 1 October 2021 because of the higher uFZK discount at H-gas points.
+However, this range has been broader since 1 October 2021 because of the higher uFZK discount at H-gas points.